Welcome to today's edition of the Rush 24-7 podcast.

 It's Super Bowl week.

-This is the EIB network and El Rushbow, ready to go.
+This is the EIB Network and El Rushbow ready to go.

-Phone number if you want to join us is uh 800-282-2882 and the email addresses.
+Phone number, if you want to join us, is 800-282-2882.

 He spent all the money.

-You know, the Democrats are out of money.
+The Democrats are out of money.

-This, notwithstanding the fact that Republicans have raised twice as much.
+This, notwithstanding the fact the Republicans have raised twice as much, the RNC has raised twice as much as the DNC.

-Uh Roll Call magazine says that Democrat leaders on Capitol Hill privately bristling over Howard Dean's management of the Democrat National Committee.
+Roll Call magazine says that Democrat leaders on Capitol Hill privately bristling over Howard Dean's management of the Democrat National Committee.

-And they've made those sentiments clear after new fundraising numbers show that he has spent nearly all of the committee's cash and has little left to support their efforts to gain seats this cycle.
+And they've made those sediments clear after new fundraising numbers show that he has spent nearly all of the committee's cash and has little left to support their efforts to gain seats this cycle.

-Now, was it was just a few short weeks ago into last year that uh the whole media template was that the Democrats had already won the House back in 06 and they might even get the Senate.
+Now, was it was just a few short weeks ago into last year that the whole media template was that the Democrats had already won the House back in 06 and they might even get the Senate.

-Now all of a sudden they're out of money.
+Now all of a sudden, they're out of money.

-I mean, it's what roll call says, spent nearly all the committee's cash and has little left to support their efforts to gain seats this cycle.
+Spent nearly all the committee's cash and has little left to support their efforts to gain seats this cycle.

 Emmanuel particularly upset last week upon seeing the latest DNC numbers.